 Accessible seats are located throughout the Shed.
 Companion seats are available for accessible seats.
 We also offer seats with moveable armrests.
 Requests for accessible seating can be made by calling the Access Services department at (voice) 617-638-9431, toll-free (888) 266-1492, or by coming to the Box Office in person in both Boston and when the season opens at the Lenox Box Office.

-Segways and Power-Driven Mobility Devices
+Power-Driven Mobility Devices